drupal-graphql/graphql/doc/mutations/README.md

 Unfortunately, the module does not include a way to peform common mutations out of the box due to some technical requirements of graphql.
 You can read more about this at the amazeelabs blog post below.

 Mutations must be created in a custom module.
 In many cases you will extend existing provided classes for adding, updating, or deleting an entity.
-Specifically CreatEntityBase, DeleteEntityBase, or UpdateEntityBase.
+Specifically CreateEntityBase, DeleteEntityBase, or UpdateEntityBase.

 A fantastic resource for implementing mutations can be found at [https://www.amazeelabs.com/en/blog/extending-graphql-part-3-mutations](https://www.amazeelabs.com/en/blog/extending-graphql-part-3-mutations)